How to Spend 3 Days in Madrid: The Best Things To Do

 Plaza Mayor

 In every Spanish city, you’ll find a town square, or plaza, normally located at the center.
-Plaza Mayor is Madrid’s town square with grand architecture buildings covered in Romanesque paintings.
-It’s a great environment to sit, relax, have a drink, and people watch.
+Plaza Mayor is Madrid’s town square with grand architectural buildings covered in Romanesque paintings.
+It’s a great environment to sit, relax, have a drink, and people-watch.

 There are also several restaurants and souvenir shops in the square, but they tend to be more expensive.
 I wouldn’t eat at the restaurants within the plaza itself because they’re nothing special.
 There are tons of really good restaurants on the streets surrounding the plaza.